Transparency issues

 The same sound from the 2004 port for comparison:

-To fix sound problems in the PC version of SADX, I went through all sounds in the Dreamcast version (except Chao voices) and converted them in a format supported by the 2004 PC port with proper looping where necessary.
-I’ve also adjusted the volume of background noises, added processing effects and fadeout to several sounds, and restored many missing sounds.
-The majority of sound issues mentioned in the blog post is now fixed in the 2004 PC port with the Sound Overhaul mod.
+For the modded PC version, the majority of these issues have been fixed.
+The Mod Loader implements support for ADX files using the BASS audio library, so you can install the ADX Audio mod for best quality music and voices.
+In 2022, the use of BASS was extended to sound effects, which enabled full positional audio support.
+For the Sound Overhaul mod, all sounds in the Dreamcast version (except Chao voices) were recorded in a format supported by the 2004 PC port with proper looping where necessary.
+The mod also adds processing and fadeout effects to several sounds, and restores most missing sounds.
 To learn more about mods for the PC version, visit the “Fixing the PC version of SADX” section on this blog.

-There’s no doubt that lighting was the biggest downgrade in the Dreamcast-Gamecube conversion of Sonic Adventure.
-It’s easily the most noticeable downgrade in the entire game, and the most serious from a technical standpoint.
+Lighting is one of the most noticeable differences between different versions of Sonic Adventure.
 Let’s compare lighting systems in SA1 and SADX and see how they perform against each other.
 Thanks to reverse engineering we know quite a bit on how they work.

-Now look at the palette list again.
-The left row is diffuse palettes.
+The left row of palettes is used for diffuse lighting.
 Diffuse palettes contain colors that the original (fullbright) texture gets multiplied by, like using Photoshop’s “Multiply” blending mode.
 Specular colors are added on top of the result of the multiplication, in a similar way Photoshop’s “Add” blending mode works.
 Because it’s additive, specular lighting creates highlights.
 The “gloss” on Sonic and other characters is an example of specular lighting.

 Each palette consists of 256 colors.
 The color the texture gets multiplied by (or the color that gets added as a specular color) has the same index in the palette as the brightness index of the vertex.
 So the “brightest” vertex would get the first (0) color in the palettes, and the “darkest” vertex would get the last (255).